- 1. Caramoan, Camarines Sur

 Dubbed as the longest white beach in the Philippines and a potential contender as the next Boracay, Long Beach in San Vicente, Palawan has a 14.7-kilometer beachfront.
 The peaceful and uncommercialized long white sand shoreline is almost three times the length of Boracay’s White Beach.

 Explore this emerging tourist spot during your trip to Palawan for a more relaxing and laidback getaway.
-From San Vicente, you can also explore Port Barton and go island-hopping.
+From San Vicente, you can also explore Port Barton and go island-hopping or try other tour activities in Palawan.

 The Loboc River Cruise will take you along the palm tree-lined Loboc River in Bohol for a unique and relaxing cultural experience.